 - The proliferation, agendas and activities of civil society associations and social movements.
 We will analyse how these organizations and movements are initiated, inspired and supported by migration led networks with migrants abroad, non-migrants with relatives or friends abroad or return migrants.

 - The democratic outlook and activities of members of the national and local political elite with a migration experience.
-This includes analysis of the extent to which they propose or sponsor proposals related to democratization and to what extent they draw on their network and links to organizations and institutions related to their migration experience.
+This includes analysis of the extent to which they propose or sponsor initiatives related to democratization and to what extent they draw on their network and links to organizations and institutions related to their migration experience.

 In the fieldwork based part of the project we will explore these dynamics at both the local and national level in the cases of Romania, Turkey and Morocco.